Tombstone, Arizona: Fires

 Due to poor building practices and poor fire protection common to boomtown construction, Tombstone was hit by two major fires.
-On June 22, 1881, the first fire destroyed 66 businesses making up the eastern half of the business district.
+On June 22, 1881, the first fire destroyed the 66 businesses making up the eastern half of the business district.
 The fire began when a lit cigar ignited a barrel of whiskey in the Arcade Saloon.

-On May 25, 1882, another, more destructive fire started in a Chinese laundry on Fifth Street between Toughnut and Allen streets.
+On May 25, 1882, another, more destructive fire started in a Chinese laundry on Fifth Street between Toughnut and Allen Streets.
 It destroyed the Grand Hotel and the Tivoli Saloon before it jumped Fremont Street, destroying more than 100 businesses and most of the business district.
 Lacking enough water to put out the flames, buildings in the fire's path were dynamited to deny the fire fuel.
-Total damages were estimated to be $700,000, far more than the estimated $250,000 insurance coverage.
-But rebuilding started right away nonetheless.
+Total damages were estimated to be $700,000, far more than the estimated $250,000 insurance coverage, but rebuilding started right away, nonetheless.

-In March 1883, along one short stretch of Allen Street, there were drinking establishments in two principal hotels, the Eagle Brewery, Cancan Chop-House, French Rotisserie, Alhambra, Maison Dore, City of Paris, Brown's Saloon, Fashion Saloon, Miners' Home, Kelly's Wine-House, the Grotto, the Tivoli, and two more unnamed saloons.
+In March 1883, along one short stretch of Allen Street, drinking establishments were available in two of the principal hotels, Eagle Brewery, Cancan Chop-House, French Rotisserie, Alhambra, Maison Dore, City of Paris, Brown's Saloon, Fashion Saloon, Miners' Home, Kelly's Wine-House, the Grotto, the Tivoli, and two more unnamed saloons.